-Boy survives after skewer pierces his skull, front to back
+‘Miraculous’: Boy survives after meat skewer pierces skull

 HARRISONVILLE, Mo.
 (AP) — A 10-year-old Missouri boy is recovering after he was attacked by insects and tumbled from a tree, landing on a meat skewer that penetrated his skull from his face to the back of his head.

-The Kansas City Star reports that doctors called Xavier Cunningham’s survival “miraculous.”
+But miraculously, that’s where Xavier Cunningham’s bad luck ended.
+The skewer had completely missed Xavier eye, brain, spinal cord and major blood vessels, The Kansas City Star reports.

-Xavier’s harrowing experience began Saturday afternoon when yellow jackets attacked him in a tree house at his Harrisonville home.
-He fell to the ground and his mother ran to him when she heard screaming.
+Xavier’s harrowing experience began Saturday afternoon when yellow jackets attacked him in a tree house at his home in Harrisonville, about 35 miles (56 kilometers) south of Kansas City.
+He fell to the ground and his mother, Gabrielle Miller, ran down the stairs when she heard screaming.
 His skull was pierced from front-to-back with half a foot of skewer still sticking out of his face.

-The University of Kansas Health System’s endovascular neurosurgery director, Koji Ebersole, says the skewer’s removal Sunday wasn’t easy, but that it missed Xavier’s eye, brain, spinal cord and major blood vessels.
+Miller tried to reassure her son, who told her “I’m dying, Mom” as they rushed to the hospital.
+He eventually was transferred to the University of Kansas Hospital, where endovascular neurosurgery director, Koji Ebersole, evaluated the wound.

 Most Read Nation & World Stories